dotnet/orleans-docs/src/docs/grains/grain_versioning/compatible_grains.md

 A grain interface version Vn can be fully compatible with Vm if:

   - Vn is backward compatible with Vm
-  - No public methods where added in the Vn version
+  - No public methods were added in the Vn version

 If Vn is fully compatible with Vm then Vm is also fully compatible with Vn.